 Our full-time radiologists are on-site and typically available to discuss results with referring physicians and their technical staff.

 Billing and Insurance

-Management at Columbus Diagnostic Center/CDC on Comer periodically review service charges to ensure that prices are competitive with surrounding diagnostic centers.
+Management at Columbus Diagnostic Center/CDC Northside periodically review service charges to ensure that prices are competitive with surrounding diagnostic centers.
 Securing fair and reasonable rates from insurers is also a high priority for us.

-Payment for services provided from Columbus Diagnostic Center/CDC on Comer is due at the time services are rendered.
+Payment for services provided from Columbus Diagnostic Center/CDC Northside is due at the time services are rendered.
 We will promptly submit a claim for your patient(s) to any third party or insurance carrier with whom we contract.
 Any fees not payable by the third party or insurance carrier are the patient’s responsibility.
 You will find that virtually all major insurance providers are accepted.

 Most insurance companies require pre-certification of non-emergency services.
 This is commonly the responsibility of the patient and their physician.
 Failure to obtain pre-certification could result in non-payment of the imaging bill by the insurance company.